This comin 2015 season is the Bares seventh season of events. Yup, we had our first ones in 2008. How time flies with fun in the all-over sun.

 Black Hills Bares LLC is affiliated with the national American Association for Nude Recreation as a fully Chartered Club, and abides by their principals.
 We extend an invitation to those in the area and also to traveling nudists and naturists, especially those in The Naturist Society, ClothingFree International, American Association for Nude Recreation, and International Naturist Federation to contact us when in the exceptional Black Hills!

 Black Hills Bares LLC welcome all; whether single or married. families with kids, young or old; without being judged because of race, religion, politics, marital status, partner preference, age, gender, body art, occupation or income (or anything else we've missed here).

-Black Hills Bares LLC members get together to simply enjoy a time of relaxing naked in the sun or feel free to recharge minds and bodies with activities all clothing free.
+Black Hills Bares LLC members get together to simply enjoy a time of relaxing naked in the sun or indoors, feeling free to recharge minds and bodies with healthy activities all clothing free.
 Our bodies are as varied as our backgrounds.
 It makes no difference what you look like - you'll be welcomed just for being you.

 Black Hills Bares LLC believes in social nudism; where sexual preferences are not a public issue; where consumption of alcohol must be respectful and moderate; where tobacco, illegal activities and substances/drugs are never tolerated; where consideration and respect of each other and of each other's belongings is always required; and where parents are responsible for the care, behavior, and safety of their children.